 - Your mother may have provided for you through a trust, life insurance policy, or other means.

 - There may be other legal strategies that your attorney identifies and uses to help you get the inheritance you deserve.

-We encourage you to contact our New Orleans estate litigation attorneys as soon as possible to learn more about your rights.
+We encourage you to contact our Louisiana estate litigation attorneys as soon as possible to find out how we can help you protect your rights.
 It is often easier and more cost-effective to resolve disputes before a succession is settled.
 Each year, we help hundreds of heirs throughout Louisiana, and we are here to provide you with the honest case review you need to move forward.